Harmonic functions on Tutte embeddings and linearized Monge-Amp\`ere equation: Convergence of discrete harmonic functions on as

-\begin{rem} Note that the arguments used above to derive the inequality~\eqref{eq:log_Holder_via_capacity} can be applied to any (not necessary harmonic) function $H$ satisfying the following property: for each $v\in U_\delta$ there exist two paths $\gamma_+,\gamma_-$ connecting $v$ to $\partial U_\delta$ such that $H(v_+)\geq H(v) - \cst\cdot\delta$ for all $v_+\in \gamma_+$ and $H(v_-)\leq H(v) + \cst\cdot\delta$ for all $v_-\in \gamma_-$.
-This observation can be used to give an independent proof of the ellipticity estimate from Proposition~\ref{prop:RW_ellipticity}; let us sketch it here.
 Pick $v_0\in U_\delta$ and consider the square $Q = v_0 + [-L\delta, L\delta]^2$, where $L$ is a sufficiently large constant.
-Assume that a non-negative smooth function $f$ equals 1 at the middle of the right side of $Q$ (that is, at $v_0 + L\delta$) and vanishes in an $O(\delta)$-neighborhood of other three sides.
+Assume that a non-negative smooth function $f$ equals 1 at the middle of the right side of $Q$ (that is, at the point $v_0 + L\delta$) and vanishes in an $O(\delta)$-neighborhood of the other three sides.
 Let a function $H$ be harmonic in~$Q_\delta$ and equal to $f$ outside~$Q$.
-Note that the Dirichlet energy $\Ee_{B(v_0, 2L\delta)}^\delta(H) \leq \Ee_{B(v_0, 2L\delta)}^\delta(f)$ is bounded by an absolute constant and one can choose~$f$ so that $H$ satisfies the aforementioned property on the existence of paths~$\gamma_\pm$ emanating from each~$v$ and running to~$\partial B(v_0,2L\delta)$.
-Then, the estimate~\eqref{eq:log_Holder_via_capacity} implies that $H$ is bounded away from zero in a small vicinity of the point $v_0 + L\delta$ which implies a uniform lower bound on the probability that a random walk started in this vicinity exits $Q$ through its right side.
+The Dirichlet energy $\Ee_{B(v_0, 2L\delta)}^\delta(H) \leq \Ee_{B(v_0, 2L\delta)}^\delta(f)$ is bounded by an absolute constant and one can choose~$f$ so that $H$ satisfies the aforementioned property on the existence of paths~$\gamma_\pm$.
+Then, the estimate~\eqref{eq:log_Holder_via_capacity} implies that $H$ is bounded away from zero in a small vicinity of the point $v_0 + L\delta$.
+In its turn, this gives a uniform lower bound on the probability that a random walk started in this vicinity exits $Q$ through its right side.
 Finally, one can show that such a weaker version form of Lemma~\ref{lemma:crossing_estimates} is ultimately equivalent to Proposition~\ref{prop:RW_ellipticity}. \end{rem}